 G) Under Irish domestic law, withholding tax on royalties applies only to certain patent royalties and to other payments regarded as "annual payments" under Irish law.
 The Irish Revenue has confirmed that withholding tax need not be deducted from royalties paid to non-residents with respect to foreign patents (subject to conditions).

-Partner Peter Maher is the head of tax at A&L Goodbody.
+Partner Paul Fahy is the head of tax at A&L Goodbody.
 The tax group offers the full range of services, such as advice on M&A deals, inversions, capital markets, loan portfolios, foreign direct investment (FDI) and transfer pricing.
-Two other distinguished partners at the firm are Paul Fahy and James Somerville.
+Another distinguished partner at the firm is James Somerville.
 Meanwhile Amelia O'Beirne heads the New York office and Gina Conheady oversees the team in San Francisco.

 The tax team provides domestic and international clients with advice on corporate restructuring, complex cross-border transactions and multinational tax planning.
 The firm has a strong and diverse client base, covering such areas as financial services, pharmaceuticals, aviation, real estate, manufacturing and the high-tech sector.